By Kelly Youngblood

 When we first arrived, the kids wanted to hit Possibility Pier first.
 It’s a huge pier that includes a “floating water trail,” built-in picnic tables and benches, and a partial roof for shade.
 You can fish right off the pier too.

-Possibility Pier is accessible to all and allows “a seated person to fish through railing slots and use tackle tables at just the right height.”
+Those with mobility impairments take note: Possibility Pier is accessible to all, and allows “a seated person to fish through railing slots and use tackle tables at just the right height.”